 - American Academy of Nursing

 Becoming a Director of Nursing requires hard work, dedication, and determination.
-You need to be able to multitask, have strong leadership skills, clinical skills, and communication skills.
+You must multitask and have strong leadership, clinical, and communication skills.
 This position requires years of dedication and multiple levels of advanced education and certifications.
-It is not a quick process and generally, individuals know they want to take an administrative path vs. bedside nursing path early in their career, but it’s a journey that’s well worth it!
+It is not a quick process; generally, individuals know they want to take an administrative path rather than a bedside nursing path early in their careers, but it’s a journey that’s well worth it!

 $100,000+ Director of Nursing Masters Doctorate Non-Bedside RN